Discovering...

 Director: Christopher McQuarrie | Locations: Marrakech, Rabat

-Tom Cruise's motorcycle chase through Marrakech and key scenes in Rabat showcased Morocco's modern and historical sides.
+Tom Cruise's motorcycle chase through Marrakech and key diplomatic scenes in Rabat showcased Morocco's capacity for modern action sequences alongside historical architecture.

 Kingdom of Heaven (2005)